“What is most personal is most universal.” Carl Rogers

 Missing someone and just wanting to be with them again.

-Being the type of person who wants and needs social contact, and spending too much time alone, missing the interactions and the company of others.
-Rogers writes about ‘the lack of any relationship in which we communicate our real experiencing – and hence our real self – to another.’ (p.166).
+Spending too much time alone.
+Longing for companionship, conversation, meaningful and loving interactions with others‘the lack of any relationship in which we communicate our real experiencing – and hence our real self – to another.’
+Carl Rogers

-Common to these causes of loneliness is the absence of connection.
+With loneliness there is an absence of connection.
 Connection with others, connection with one’s self and sometimes both.

 How can counselling help?

-I would say that by its very nature loneliness cannot remain the same when we communicate our experience of it with someone who is genuinely attentive, respectful and accepting.
-Central to person-centred therapy is the intention to understand, as closely as we can, how things are from the client’s point of view.
-In a non-judgmental and non directive atmosphere, there is space and safety to explore one’s self and one’s experiences.
+When you share your experiences of loneliness with a person who is genuinely attentive, respectful and accepting towards you it can transform.
+Central to person-centred therapy is the intention to understand, as closely as we can how things are from the client’s point of view.
+In a non-judgmental and non-directive atmosphere, there is space and safety to explore one’s self and one’s experiences.

-As a person shares their perspective and feels understood and accepted the healing connection between client and counsellor can grow, and the client’s connection with their inner self can deepen.
+As you share your perspective and feel understood and accepted the healing connection between client and counsellor can grow, and your connection with your inner self can deepen.

 Carl Rogers (1995) A Way of Being